ahpohl/mag3110/README.md

 ## Software

-This library has been derived from the <a href="https://github.com/sparkfun/SparkFun_MAG3110_Breakout_Board_Arduino_Library" target="_blank">Sparkfun Arduino library</a> to C++ to allow embedded devices such as the Raspberry Pi with an I<SUP>2</SUP>C bus to use the breakout board directly.
+The MAG3110 library has been derived from the <a href="https://github.com/sparkfun/SparkFun_MAG3110_Breakout_Board_Arduino_Library" target="_blank">Sparkfun Arduino library</a> to C++ to allow embedded devices such as the Raspberry Pi with an I<SUP>2</SUP>C bus to use the breakout board directly.
 It uses much of the same API as the original library.
 However, a couple of methods have been renamed, added or removed.
 The complete documentation of the MAG3110 class and its methods can be found [here] including some basic examples to get you started.
+The source code can be downloaded from the <a href="https://github.com/ahpohl/mag3110" target="_blank">MAG3110 GitHub repository</a>.

 ## License